beyretb/AnimalAI-Olympics/documentation/submission.md

 ```

 You can give your docker the name you want, it does not have to be `submission`.
 Note that the Dockerfile creates two
-folders `/aaio` and `/aaio/data` at the root of the container, and copies the `agent.py` file and `data` folder from your local machine into the container.
+folders `/aaio` and `/aaio/data` at the root of the image, and copies the `agent.py` file and `data` folder from your local machine into the image.
 Your submission must keep this architecture.
 References to these folders in
 your code **should use absolute paths** (see the example agent provided in `examples/submission`).

-## Test your docker
+## Test your docker image

-As uploading and evaluating containers takes a while, and you are only allowed a maximum of one submission per day, it is recommended to ensure your docker runs properly before submitting.
+As uploading and evaluating images takes a while, and you are only allowed a maximum of one submission per day, it is recommended to ensure your docker runs properly before submitting.
 If there is a failure during testing **you will only have access to abridged outputs** which may not be enough to debug on your own.
-If you cannot find a solution using the provided submission testing volume you will need to raise a question on the forum and we will investigate for you (which might take time).
+If you cannot find a solution using the provided submission testing volume you will need to raise a question on [the forum](https://evalai-forum.cloudcv.org/c/animal-ai-olympics-2019) and we will investigate for you (which might take time).

 Bottom line: be sure to test your submission prior to uploading!

 First, copy the AnimalAI linux environment (and AnimalAI_Data folder) to `examples/submission/test_submission/env`.

-Next, you need to  run the container by mounting the `test_submission` folder and its content as a volume, and execute the `testDocker.py` script.
+Next, you need to  run the image by mounting the `test_submission` folder and its content as a volume, and execute the `testDocker.py` script.
 To do so, from the `submission` folder, run:

 ```
 docker run -v "$PWD"/test_submission:/aaio/test submission python /aaio/test/testDocker.py
 ```

-If your container and agent are set properly, you should not get any error, and the script should output the rewards for 5 simple tests and conclude with `SUCCESS`
+If your image and agent are set properly, you should not get any error, and the script should output the rewards for 5 simple tests and conclude with `SUCCESS`

-## Submit your docker
+## Submit your docker image

-You can now submit your container to EvalAI for evaluation as explained on the [EvalAI submission page](https://evalai.cloudcv.org/web/challenges/challenge-page/396/submission).
+You can now submit your image to EvalAI for evaluation as explained on the [EvalAI submission page](https://evalai.cloudcv.org/web/challenges/challenge-page/396/submission).

 **Note**: the phase name to use when pushing is: `animalai-main-396`.
-To push your container use `evalai push <image>:<tag> --phase animalai-main-396` (details are at the bottom of the EvalAI page linked above).
+To push your image use `evalai push <image>:<tag> --phase animalai-main-396` (details are at the bottom of the EvalAI page linked above).

 ## Docker evaluation and results